00mjk/cookiecutter-ml-template/README.md

 Also see the [network](https://github.com/project-delphi/cookiecutter-ml-template/network) and [family tree](https://github.com/project-delphi/cookiecutter-ml-template/network/dependents) for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)
+---
 ### Fork This / Create Your Own

 If you have differences in your preferred setup, I encourage you to fork this to create your own version.
 Or create your own; it doesn't strictly have to be a fork.
+---
 ### Submit a Pull Request

 Pull requests are welcome, if they're small, atomic, and if they make my own packaging experience better.
+---
+## Feedback

+Aside from PR's you can contact me on [twitter](https://twitter.com/ravkalia1).
+---
 ## Support The CookieCutter Project

 You can take our detailed course that covers all the features of the cookiecutter project,